Food is more than fuel.

 It’s about seeing food as care — as a way to listen, support, and rebuild trust with our bodies, one bite at a time.

-Here’s how everyday food can become a form of daily healing, when rooted in nature and consumed with awareness.
+Here’s how everyday food can become a form of daily relief, when rooted in nature and consumed with awareness.

 We’re often eating: